• Skip to primary navigation

 • You are a foreign graduate able to launch a start-up business in Alberta

-The Alberta Opportunity Stream accepts applications from individuals who are already working in Alberta, with a valid work permit.
+The Alberta Opportunity Stream accepts applications from individuals who are already working for an Alberta employer, with a valid work permit.
 All applicants require a full-time job offer for at least one year to continue working in their current occupation in Alberta.

 Eligibility Criteria: